kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 Extended resource provides a simple, concise approach to describe resource capacity, and resource consumption.
-In constrast, Dynamic Resource Allocation (DRA) provides more expressive, flexible, powerful, yet more complicated, and harder to use approach.
+In constrast, Dynamic Resource Allocation (DRA) provides a more expressive, flexible, powerful approach, yet more complicated, and harder to use.

-This KEP provides a solution to enable cluster administrators and device drivers to advertise the resources as extended resource, and enables the application developers, and operators to continue using extended resource to request for such resources.
+This KEP provides a solution to enable cluster administrators and device drivers to advertise the dynamic resources (in `ResourceSlice`) as extended resource, and enables the application developers, and operators to continue using extended resource to request for such resources.

-This KEP provides dynamic allocation of resources to requests made through extended resource, or DRA resource claim.
+This KEP provides dynamic allocation of resources to requests made through either extended resource, or DRA resource claim.

 ## Motivation